 Many of us have learned different new year customs throughout the years.
 I grew up embracing one of the Spaniard tradition of eating the twelve grapes.
 This tradition symbolizes the resolutions for the 12 months of the year ahead.
 We eat the twelve grapes one by one at midnight—each with every ring of the bell.

 The tradition to eat the twelve grapes comes from Spain and has remained despite the years.
 However, there are other new year customs practiced around the world and ways to remove negative energy.

 New Year Traditions Beyond the Twelve Grapes.

 Or throw a glass of water from inside your home to the street.
 This action will water away from your sorrows for the year.

-- Cleaning the house and burning sage removes the bad energy and attracts better things.
+Cleaning the house and burning sage removes the bad energy and attracts better things.
 On December 31st deep clean, donate, or throw away what you no longer use.
 Lit candles to bring the light inside your home.

-- Drink sparkling wine or champagne, the bubbles represent the happiness that you’ll have all year.
+Drink sparkling wine or champagne, the bubbles represent the happiness that you’ll have all year.

 Other New year traditions and customs from around the world.

 In Mexico, we end the year carrying empty suitcases around the block.
 Giving us hope of traveling consistently during the upcoming year.